guard/guard/README.md

 The `:only` and `:except` are either a string or a symbol, or an array of strings or symbols that matches the name of the Guard plugin name that sends the log message.
 They cannot be specified at the same time.

+By default the logger uses `$stderr` as device, but you can override this by supplying the `:device` option and set either an IO stream or a filename.

 ### Example